UCSBCarpentry/2022-04-06-ucsb-r-geospatial/_episodes/07-vector-shapefile-attributes-in-r.md

 We adjusted line width universally earlier.
 If we want a unique line width for each factor level or attribute category in our spatial object, we can use the same syntax that we used for colors, above.

-We already know that we have four different `TYPE` levels in the lines_HARV object, so we will set four different line widths.
+We already know that we have four different `TYPE` values in the lines_HARV object, so we will set four different line widths.

 ~~~